 The delivery company’s workers compensation insurance company pays workers compensation benefits.
 But, if the accident was caused by the negligence of another motor vehicle operator, then that operator and their insurer are liable in this third party case.

-Here is more information on Workers Compensation and Third Party Lawsuits.
+Here is more information on that subject: Third Party Lawsuits.